 Athens & Cyclades Islands

 This itinerary offers a wonderful combination of history, adventure and relaxation.
 You will have time explore Athens, soaking up the atmosphere of the pretty Plaka district and stepping in the footsteps of the ancient Greeks atop the Acropolis.
-You then head to the Cyclades Islands, with time on both Naxos and Amorgos (with an optional extension to Santorini if you like!).
+You then head to the Cyclades Islands, with time on Naxos, Amorgos and Santorini.
 Here there’s plenty of time to relax, but you can also explore by boat, on foot, with two pedals, and by sea-kayak.
 The itinerary can be tailored to ensure that there is just the right blend of adventure and relaxation for your family.

 Highlights